wp-plugins/wpsc-stock-counter/readme.txt

 Contributors: Kolja Schleichs
 Tags: shopping cart, tickets, shop, e-commerce, stock counter Requires at least: 2.3
-Tested up to: 2.8.4
+Tested up to: 4.0.1
-Stable tag: 1.4
+Stable tag: 1.5

-Plugin for the [Shopping Cart Plugin](http://wordpress.org/extend/plugins/wp-e-commerce/) to count stock also of connected products.
+Plugin for the [WP E-Commerce Plugin](http://wordpress.org/extend/plugins/wp-e-commerce/) to count stock also of connected products.

 == Description ==

-This Plugin is for the [Shopping Cart Plugin](http://wordpress.org/extend/plugins/wp-e-commerce/) to count the product stock.
+This Plugin is for the [WP E-Commerce Plugin](http://wordpress.org/extend/plugins/wp-e-commerce/) to count the product stock.
 Different products can be connected via a comma separated list of their IDs to be counted together.
-Works with wp-e-commerce 3.7.4.
+Works with WP E-Commerce 3.9.

 **Translations**